nnoitra05/autoalarm/README.md

 ### Association
 - belongs_to :users
-- has_many : bookmark_calenders
+- has_many : bookmark_calendars
-- has_many : bookmarks, through:bookmark_calenders
+- has_many : bookmarks, through:bookmark_calendars